 Cortisol Nerd Facts

-- Cortisol keeps us alert, not alarmed but alert.
+- Cortisol keeps us alert.
+Not alarmed, but alert.
 This is why people initially often like running off it.
 It can lead to high performance.

-- We have a cortisol burst after everytime we eat something.
-So fasting between meals maybe more appropriate than snacking for some cortisol resistant people.
+- We have a cortisol burst after every time we eat something.
+So fasting between meals may be more appropriate than snacking for some cortisol-resistant people.

-- Cortisol will weaken connective tissue leaving the body susceptible to musculoskeletal dysfunction
+- Cortisol will weaken connective tissue, leaving the body susceptible to musculoskeletal dysfunction.

-- The pill increases cortisol load
+- The pill increases cortisol load.

-- It suppresses the immune system.
+- Cortisol suppresses the immune system.

-Other relationships that can breakdown can be the adrenals, thyroid and our endocrine system.
+Other relationships that can break down include the adrenals, thyroid and the endocrine system.
 Muscles aren’t recovering from exertion or being held well by the connective tissue and we are starting to get chronic pain from our stress and posture.

 I see this all the time.
 I have been this.